Fung Ying Seen Koon: Yuen San Temple

 The Yuen San Temple was established to worship Doumu (斗姆) and the sixty Great Generals of the Chinese sexagesimal cycle (六十太歲大將軍).

 Doumu is the mother of deities of the stars of the Northern Dipper (北斗).
 She is referred to as a deity of medicine, healing, fertility and nurture.

 The Chinese sexagesimal cycle corresponding to a person’s year of birth are considered to denote his or her fundamental destiny.
 The sixty Great Generals alternately govern and act as the patron deities.

 The Colorful Sculpture of "Yellow Emperor Inquires After the Tao"

 This painting depicts the Yellow Emperor's visit to the hermit Guangchengzi (廣成子) of Mt.
 Kongdong (崆峒山), who discovered the secrets of immortality and the Dao.
 The scene demonstrates that the legendary first emperor of China set the precedent for seeking advice from wise Daoist hermits.

-The Craving of "The Scroll of Eighty-Seven Immortals"
+The Carving of "The Scroll of Eighty-Seven Immortals"

 The scroll depicts 87 immortals paying homage to the supreme deity.
 The picture is considered as a representative of China's best achievement in line drawing techniques of classical portraits.
 Xu Beihong (徐悲鴻, 1895-1953) attributed it to a 7th century painter Wu Daozi (吳道子) and even stamped a seal on it reading "Beihong's Life".
 The scroll is now in the collection of the Xu Beihong Memorial Museum.